Central South Island Reel Life August 2018

 The final fling

-September is the last month to use your current 2016-2017 licence, so we encourage anglers to get out for one final fling of the line.
+September is the last month that your current 2017-2018 licence is valid, so we encouraged you to jump in the car and head out for one final fling of the line.

-New season licences can be purchased from your local sports store or online at our website, click here to buy one now.
+New season licences can be purchased from your local sports retailer or online at our website, click here to link to the licence purchase page.

-Grab the licence number off your current licence card if you can, as this will make buying your new licence easier than ever.
+Grab the licence number off your current licence card if you can as this will make purchasing your new licence easy as.

 In September many of our waters are closed, but acres of fishing opportunities exists at the Mackenzie basin canals and seven Waitaki Catchment hydro lakes.